 In 1996, Holly was one of six American artists chosen for cultural exchange with the Union of Russian Artists.
 They were the first group of American artists to be officially invited to Russia.
 Her work was featured in an American/Russian show in Kolomna and Moscow, Russia.

 In 1998, she was named as one of ten prominent emerging artists in an article of American Artist magazine, and wrote an article, 'An Artistic Imagination', which was published in the same magazine in the October 2001 issue.
 Her portrait of Ms. Ramona Tumblin was selected for the Best of Portrait painting, North Light Books, 1998.
 She is listed in numerous reference books including Who's Who in American Art, Who's Who of American Women and Who's Who in the World.
-Holly is represented by Rehs Galleries in New York, Richard Gandy Gallery of Realistic Art as well as several national portrait brokers.
+Holly is represented by Rehs Galleries, Inc of New York, Richard Gandy Gallery of Realistic Art as well as several national portrait brokers.